yangsu01/funance_blog/blogs/05-portfolio-theory-intro/portfolio-theory-intro.md

 The efficient frontier narrows down the optimal portfolios we can construct.
 However, theres still an infinite number of points along the efficient frontier.
 Which one should we choose?

-## 3 Adding a Risk Free Asset to a Risky Portfolio
+## 3 Adding a risk-free Asset to a Risky Portfolio

 While any point along the efficient frontier is optimal, portfolio theory suggests that we can narrow it down further... to a single point.
-Let see how.
+Let's see how.

-Lets consider the portfolio of risky assets we constructed in the previous part as a whole, with an overall expected return of $\mu_p$, and standard deviation $\sigma_p$.
-If we then introduce a new risk free asset, the relationship between this risk free asset and 'risky asset portfolio' would be similar to _Figure 1_ where it would be a linear line connecting the points of $(0, \mu_f)$ corresponding to the risk free asset, and $(\sigma_p, \mu_p)$ corresponding to the portfolio of the 2 risky assets.
+Consider the portfolio of risky assets we constructed in the previous part as a whole, with an overall expected return of $\mu_p$, and standard deviation $\sigma_p$.
+If we then introduce a new risk-free asset, the relationship between this risk-free asset and 'risky asset portfolio' would be similar to _Figure 1_ where it would be a linear line connecting the points of $(0, \mu_f)$ corresponding to the risk-free asset, and $(\sigma_p, \mu_p)$ corresponding to the portfolio of the 2 risky assets.

 However, we also showed from _Figure 3_, that many efficient portfolios can be constructed from the 2 risky assets alone.
-So which point (representing a specific portfolio allocation) should we connect with the risk free asset?
+So which point (representing a specific portfolio allocation) should we connect with the risk-free asset?

 Well, as rational investors, we want to maximize returns while minimizing risk.
 So lets select the line with the highest returns as a proportion of risk.
 Aka, the line representing the most 'bang for our buck'.
 With our particular axis setup, this could be found by maximizing the slope of the line found using: